-Since its inception, VHFA has assisted approximately 28,000 Vermonters and their families purchase primary residences; and provided financing, development and management support, subsidy administration and tax credits to approximately 8,600 units of multifamily rental housing.
+Since its inception, VHFA has assisted approximately 28,000 Vermonters and their families purchase primary residences.
+It has also provided financing, development and management support, subsidy administration and tax credits to approximately 8,600 units of multifamily rental housing.

 VHFA's primary activities include:

-In addition, VHFA serves as a resource for analysis of housing data, sharing of the latest research and guidance to affiliated housing organizations and policy makers.
-Read about policy, research and other initiatives.
+In addition, VHFA analyzes housing data, shares the latest research and provides guidance to affiliated housing organizations and policy makers.
+Read more about our policy, research and other initiatives.

-VHFA operates with an average staff size of 40 and receives no general appropriation of State funds.
+VHFA operates with an average staff size of 38 and receives no general appropriation of state funds.
 Its loan programs are funded primarily through the issuance of tax-exempt bonds.

 VHFA operates on the net funds generated from fees and interest income that amounts to the difference between its cost of funds and the interest rate charged on its investment in loans.